Category Archives: 2018 Films

 Closeted gays had to endure enough as it was.

-The director of the project, Matt Tyrnauer, wisely segments the Hollywood portions of the documentary into two sections, the then and the now.
-He explains how different the industry was in the 1940s when a scandal or an outing would have ruined a star’s career.
+The project director, Matt Tyrnauer, wisely segments the Hollywood portions of the documentary into two sections: the then and the now.
+He explains how different the industry was in the 1940s, when a scandal or an outing could have ruined a star’s career.

 While those in the scene were “in the know” and cavalier about the tastes of a Hepburn or a Grant, the small-town public would have cast stones.

-I feel that truth is truth and have no issues with the stories or any doubt that the secrets Scotty spills are true.
+I feel that truth is truth, and I have no issues with the stories or doubt that the secrets Scotty spills are actual.

-The personal side to Scotty is left murky.
-An admitted opportunist left unclear is Scotty’s true motivations.
-He is a humorous man and laughs at his wisecracks, fondly driving down memory lane with former hustlers.
+The personal side of Scotty is left murky.
+He is an admitted opportunist, but his true motivations are unclear.
+He is a humorous man who laughs at his wisecracks, fondly driving down memory lane with former hustlers.

 His wife adores him but prefers not to read his book or pay much attention to his life before he met her since he never admitted this side of himself.
-Some tension exists between the pair but is it merely bickering or unresolved tensions bubbling beneath the surface?
+Some tension exists between the pair, but is it merely bickering or unresolved tension bubbling beneath the surface?

-After a couple of separate occurrences related to this issue, I thought to myself, “who cares”? as it parlays too far from the delicious topic at hand.
+After a couple of separate incidents related to this issue, I thought, “Who cares?” as it deviated too far from the delicious topic at hand.

-As of July 2020, Scotty and the Secret History of Hollywood (2018), the documentary, has been purchased to be developed into a feature film based on Bowers’ life.
-Luca Guadagnino (Call Me by Your Name-2017), is hired to direct.
+As of July 2020, Scotty and the Secret History of Hollywood (2018), the documentary, has been purchased to be developed into a feature film based on Bowers’s life.
+Luca Guadagnino (Call Me by Your Name, 2017) has been hired to direct.

 Tag-2018